Modular origami, Kusudama and more

 Origami Carambola Flowers by Carmen Sprung

 These absolutely beautiful origami flowers were designed by Carmen Sprung and I just love them!
-Each flower is folded from a single sheet of paper, not from a square though, but from a pentagon.
-To find out how to fold them follow the link in the description section.
+Each flower is made from a single sheet of paper, not from a square though, but from a pentagon.
+I would recommend using fairly thick and strong paper (80–90 gsm) to fold them — Tant origami paper will be just the right choice!

 Name: Carambola Flower